+The source of the mass discrepancy might be a discrepancy in the derived impact parameter, since the radial velocity minimum mass becomes a true mass when the inclination (i.e. impact parameter) is measured.
+Accurate, unbiased and precise determination of the impact parameter is known to be challenging, in particular for grazing transits/eclipses, as is the case for CM Dra given the stars are practically twins \citep{Gilbert2022,Gilbert2022b}.
+This can be particularly the case when comparing derived values using different instruments, since one also has to factor in different prescriptions for limb darkening.

+Another possible explanation is that the stars have physically changed over the decades since the observations used in \citet{morales2009}.
+We know that CM Dra is active, with spots evolving on what we will derive to be a $\approx 4$-year timescale (Sect.~\ref{subsec:activity_cycle}).
+Subtle changes in the spot distribution inside and outside eclipse will change the derived physical parameters .
+A more complex physical model that includes both the eclipsing bodies and a modelled spot distribution, e.g. using \textsc{PHOENIX} \citep{Conroy2020}, is being the scope of our paper.

-Furthermore, as we will discuss in Sect.~\ref{subsec:inflation}, the degree to which the CM Dra stars have inflated radii with respect to models has not changed with our fit.
-Our new photometry has such a high precision that we may need to account for spots covered during eclipse and the small but potentially significant effect that will have on the light curve.
-This might be solved by a combined fit of the eclipses, spots and flares, but we leave that to a future work.
+Finally, as we will discuss in Sect.~\ref{subsec:inflation}, the degree to which the CM Dra stars have inflated radii with respect to models has not changed with our fit.